 The node with the highest rank is then selected as the starting point for building the circuit.

-The \textsf{explore()} recursive function (Algorithm \ref{alg:explore}) starts from a source node $s$ and explores the paths that go from there.
+Recursive function \textsf{explore()} (Algorithm \ref{alg:explore}) starts from a source node $s$ and explores the paths that go from there.
 Being the coupling map a directed graph, each node has in-neighbors (predecessors) and out-neighbors (successors).
-We denote the node being visited as $v$ and its successors as $\mathcal{S}_v$.
-For each node $x \in \mathcal{S}_v$, if it does not belong to the set $\mathcal{V}_s$ of visited nodes associated to the source node $s$, we put $x$ into $\mathcal{V}_s$ and increment its global rank $R[x]$ by one.
+The node being visited is denoted as $v$ and its successors are denoted as $\mathcal{S}_v$.
+For each node $x \in \mathcal{S}_v$, if it does not belong to the set $\mathcal{V}_s$ of visited nodes associated to the source node $s$, $x$ is put into $\mathcal{V}_s$ and increment its global rank $R[x]$ by one.
 In this way, the search for nodes that can be reached from $s$ is exhaustive, but no one node is explored more than once.